oap-project/raydp/README.md

 ### Spark on Ray

-We bring Apache Spark as a data processing framework on Ray and seamlessly integrated with other Ray libraries.
-We now support two ways to running Spark on Ray:

-***Standalone***: We will startup a spark standalone cluster to running Spark.

-***Native***: In this way, all the Spark executors are running in Ray java actors.
-And we startup a Ray java actor acts as Spark AppMaster for start/stop Spark executors.
-We could exchange data between Spark and Ray other components by Ray object store and leverage Apache Arrow format to decrease serialization/deserialization overhead.
+RayDP enables you to start a Spark job inside your python program without a need to setup a Spark cluster manually.
+You can use Spark to read the input data, process the data using SQL or DataFrame API, extract and transform features using Spark MLLib, and use RayDP Estimator API for distributed training on the preprocessed dataset.
+RayDP supports Ray as a resource manger of Spark and starts Spark executors using Ray actor directly.
+RayDP utilizes Ray's in-memory object store to efficiently exchange data between Spark and other Ray libraries.

-### Estimator API for RaySGD
+### Estimator APIs for Distributed Training

-We provide a scikit-learn like API for RaySGD and supports training and evaluating on pyspark DataFrame directly.
-This hides the underlying details for distributed model training and data exchanging between Spark and Ray.
+RayDP provides high level scikit-learn style Estimator APIs for distributed training.
+The Estimator APIs allow you to train a deep neural network directly on a Spark DataFrame, leveraging Ray’s ability to scale out across the cluster.
+The Estimator APIs are wrappers of RaySGD and hide the complexity of converting a Spark DataFrame to a PyTorch/Tensorflow dataset and distributing the training.

 ## Build and Install

-> **Note**: RayDP depends on the Ray and Apache Spark.
+> **Note**: RayDP depends on Ray and Apache Spark.
 However, we have to do some modification of the source code for those two framework due to the following reasons. **We will patch those modification to upstream later**.
 >
 > * In Spark 3.0 and 3.0.1 version, pyspark does not support user defined resource manager.
 > * In Ray 0.8.7 version, we can not esay exchange ray ObjectRef between different language workers.